antpass79/AspNetCoreIdentityFramework/README.md

           volumes:
            - /https:/https:rw

-On my PC I used Docker ToolBox with VirtualBox. */https/* is the name that maps the phisical path on the computer.
+On my PC I used *Docker ToolBox* with *VirtualBox*. */https/* is the name that maps the physical path on the computer.
 The mapping is shown in *Settings* of the virtual machine used, in the section *Shared Folders*.
-In that path there is the *.pfx* certificate used by the https of the sites
+In that path must there be the *.pfx* certificate used by the https of the sites

 *Example*